-Gives the student a solid foundation in the principle and practices necessary to construct weldments using gas metal arc welding (GMAW).
+Students acquire a solid foundation in the principle and practices necessary to construct weldments using gas metal arc welding (GMAW).
 Stresses welding safety and elementary information on the equipment and procedures critical to GMAW.

 362 Inert Gas Arc Welding II (3)